Dogs Go | Wirral Dog Day Care

 • Start Indoors: Begin training in a distraction-free environment like your home.
 Use a happy, enthusiastic voice to call your dog’s name followed by a command like “come” or “here.”
 The tone of your voice is so important – be exciting!

 • Use High-Value Rewards: Reward your dog with high-value treats or their favourite toy every time they come to you.
 This creates a positive association with the recall command.
 Tip: Higher protein and smellier treats tend to work better.
 Not food motivated?
-A toy with fur and/or squeaks usually appeal to a primal instinct!
+A toy with fur and/or squeaks usually appeals to a primal instinct!

-• Consistency is Key: Be consistent with your command and rewards.
+• Consistency is Key: Be consistent with your commands and rewards.
 Always make coming to you the best option for your dog.
 Tip: The whole family must use the same command.
-And if pup is ignoring you - no not 'poison' your recall cue by repeating it over and over.
+And if the pup is ignoring you – no not ‘poison’ your recall cue by repeating it over and over.

 • Play Recall Games: Engage in fun games like hide and seek or tag to make recall training enjoyable for your dog.
 Tip: Restrained recall is SO much fun.
 Ask us about it!